 3. Physical Capabilities

 If you have a bad back, a little too far over the hill, or for some other reason feel you are incapable of doing the heavy lifting, you will need help moving.
-Some people are lucky enough to have friends, family, or neighbors that are willing to help for free, for food, or for a little compensation.
+Some people are lucky enough to have friends, family, or neighbours that are willing to help for free, for food, or for a little compensation.
 However, you’ll need to plan ahead and make sure you can get all the help you’ll need, or else you can find yourself in a jam.

 4. Moving Tools